The anisotropic Calder\'on problem at large fixed frequency on manifolds with invertible ray transform: Abstract

 \section{Abstract}

 We consider the inverse problem of recovering a potential from the Dirichlet to Neumann map at a large fixed frequency on certain Riemannian manifolds.
-We extend the earlier result of \cite{Uhlmann_Wang_2022} to the case of simple manifolds, and more generally to manifolds where the geodesic ray transform is stably invertible.
+We extend the earlier result of [G.~Uhlmann and Y.~Wang, arXiv:2104.03477] to the case of simple manifolds, and more generally to manifolds where the geodesic ray transform is stably invertible.
+The argument involves an invariantly formulated construction of Gaussian beam quasimodes with uniform bounds for the underlying constants.

 \subjclass[2020]{Primary 35R30, 31B20, 31B30, 35J40}

 \keywords{Calder\'{o}n problem, Gaussian beam construction, geodesic ray transform}